gottagofaster236/SonicVisualSplit/README.md

     In order for SonicVisualSplit to recognize the time on screen correctly, you have to make sure that the **<ins>game capture takes at least 80% of the height</ins>** of your stream layout.
 - Make sure your capture card outputs an acceptable picture.
    - If your capture card outputs an image that's too dark, you'll have to apply a color correction filter in your streaming software.
-Try increasing the contrast and brightness.
+     Try increasing gamma/brightness.
    - Check that the aspect ratio is correct.
 If it's stretched, fix it with your streaming software.
 - After you've setup the video capture correctly, it should appear in the preview.
 - Then you have to select the game,